robinmahieu/modmail-plugins/README.md

 This repository hosts several custom plugins for Modmail.

-## Modwhat?
+## Mod-what?

-Modmail is a bot for [Discord][discord] that provides a shared inbox for server staff to communicate with their users.
+Modmail is a bot for [Discord][discord] that provides a shared inbox for server staff and regular members to communicate with each other.

 The most popular adaptation is [the one by Kyber][kyb3r-modmail].
-These plugins extend the functionality of the bot, by providing supplementary cogs.
+These plugins extend the functionality of that bot, by providing additional commands.

+Currently, all of the plugins support Modmail version 4.0.0 and higher.

 ## Plugins

 Each plugin has a distinct purpose, as described below.
+After installing one of the plugins, a dedicated page in the help menu provides more information about its commands.

-You can install one of them by using the following command.
+You can install a plugin by using the following command.

 ```sh
 ?plugins add robinmahieu/modmail-plugins/plugin-name@stardust
 ```

-Make sure to change the `plugin-name` dummy variable to a valid plugin name, like `autorole`, `embedder`, `purger`, `role-assignment` or `supporters`.
+Make sure to replace the `plugin-name` dummy variable with a valid plugin name, like `autorole`, `embedder`, `purger`, `role-assignment` or `supporters`.
 Keep in mind that the default branch of this repository has an unconventional name and should be stated explicitly.
 If not, an `InvalidPluginError` is raised when trying to install one of these plugins.

 ### Autorole